 Tayrona National Park, Home to the Kogi People

-Tayrona National Park is Colombia's most important ecological reserve; this route through lush tropical greenery is the equivalent of a highway for the locals whose presence here pre-dates the park's creation in 1964.
+Tayrona National Park is Colombia's most important ecological reserve; the trails through its lush tropical greenery is the equivalent of a highway for the locals whose presence here pre-dates the park's creation in 1964.

 My own trek in it included hours along a rutted, muddy trail inside of a steamy jungle.
 My hair was damp and sweat streamed down my face.
 As I plodded along, suddenly a barefoot young girl on horseback crested the hill ahead and cantered by, her long black hair streaming behind her.
 I envied her agility and resigned myself to the fact that my middle-aged gait better resembled the pokey packhorses we had passed earlier.